ai-techsystems/deepC/README.md

 ## 🙏 Acknowledgement
 We acknowledge the efforts predecessor projects like [LLVM](https://llvm.org/), [ONNX](https://onnx.ai/) etc. to make this project a reality.

+**🚧 Project Under Development.** Stay tuned.
+We plan to release the first version in the third quarter of 2019.

 ---